divadvo/iRPA-OrderManagement/docs/main_automation.md

 ![](images/0704.png)

-5. And `Web Portal` and `Write Excel` subautomations.
+5. Add `Web Portal` and `Write Excel` subautomations.
 So far they are not doing anything, but just acting as placeholders.

 ![](images/0706.png)